-In addition to testing of all slaughtered pigs and horses, one wild boar was tested after hunting.
-This animal was positive for Trichinella.
+All commercially slaughtered pigs and horses were tested for trichinosis.
+No animals were positive.
 For details see the Appendix.

 Trichinellosis in humans is very rare in Norway.
 The last case was reported in 1996, and the last case infected in Norway, was reported in 1980.